 Benefits Description You pay After the calendar year deductible Accidental injury/Medical emergency (cont.)
 Consumer Option Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Ambulance Consumer Option Local professional ambulance service when medically appropriate to the first hospital where treated and from that hospital to the next nearest hospital or medical facility if necessary treatment is not available at the first hospital.
 Services must be related to a covered inpatient hospitalization, a medical emergency, or associated with covered hospice care.
-PPO: Nothing Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition requires immediate evacuation.
-Not covered: All charges Transportation to other than a hospital or urgent care medical facility
+Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the PPO: Nothing Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount patient's condition requires immediate evacuation.Note: Benefits for air or ground ambulance transportation that is not to the nearest hospital where appropriate treatment is available will be prorated based on mileage to the nearest hospital where appropriate treatment is available.
+Not covered: • Transportation to other than a hospital or urgent care medical facility All charges